Elia-Lejzerowicz/ML-Climate-Project-Template-Fall2022/journal.md

 9) Week of 7/11:

- - Coded the "apply recommenaton algoritm":
-    - Firt try with only DomSize

-   It creates a new dataset by changing the old dataset based on the recommendations
+   Experiments: create a new dataset by changing the old dataset based on the recommendations

-   It then retrains the model with the changed values and predicts the new DomSize
+   It then retrains the model with the changed values and predicts the new EcoIndex

    It calculates the, hopeful, increase in the score of the Domsize

 10) Week of 14/11:

-    Thinking of using the Bayesian Optimization Method.
+    Implemented the Bayesian Optimization Method (saw in class)

-    Indeed, it replies perfectly to my task which is to choose the best parameters to reach the highest score

 10) Week of 21/11: